 You might not be able to prevent hidradenitis suppurativa because the cause isn’t fully understood.
 But you can take steps to reduce your risk of a flare-up:

 Take good care of your skin and maintain proper hygiene.

-Follow health care provider's instructions and recommendations on medication, surgical choices, and care of your skin after treatment.
+Follow healthcare provider's instructions and recommendations on medicine, surgical choices, and care of your skin after treatment.

 Schedule an office visit if pain and infection occur.
 Early treatment can help reduce scarring and more severe complications later in life.